-If you’re looking to start your Account-based Marketing (ABM) journey, you’ll need to understand each approach so you can best evaluate which is right for your business.
+If you’re looking to start your Account-based Marketing (ABM) journey, you’ll need to understand each approach to best evaluate which is right for your business.
 As a former VP of Marketing, I received a lot of questions from the leadership and Board about the ins and outs of ABM strategies - educating yourself so you can educate them is key.

 There are three approaches which we’ll be examining in depth in this blog series.
 Firstly, we’ll be looking at 1:1 ABM, also called strategic account or named account strategy.
 This is the most highly customised strategy and engages strategic high-value accounts with the highest revenue potential.
 The majority of marketers favour one approach, but others use a combination.
 There is no right or wrong - only what’s best for you.